 Many of you may recall the controversy surrounding a cell towers to be built near the Boundary Waters Canoe Area wilderness – specifically an ATT cell tower.
 After a fight that went all the way to the Minnesota Supreme Court, the 450-foot tower was completed in 2013.
 It is true that the flashing red light on top of the tower may be seen from certain areas within the BWCA.
-Cell phone coverage remains spotty at best, and mostly non-existent, within the wilderness itself.
+Boundary Waters cell phone coverage remains spotty at best, and mostly non-existent, within the wilderness itself.

 Cell Towers Near National Parks- Good or Bad

 The question remains.
 Should cell towers be placed near or within wild places?
 The latest front in this discussion involves our National Parks.
 Certain National Parks are debating whether to add cell towers in remote areas of the parks.

 One of the most interesting aspects of this debate is the fact that the National Park Service does not have a national policy regarding cell tower construction.
 The NPS does not track the construction of cell towers within national parks nationwide.
 In effect, each park superintendent must review and make a decision regarding cell tower proposals with no supporting guidance.

 Recently, five cell towers were added within Yosemite National Park without any public notice or environmental review.
 Supporters of adding cell towers within remote areas of National Parks argue that: